YaleSpinup/flywheel/README.md

 ### Get the task details

-Although the manager should be safe to use concurrently, this doesn't need to use the same instance of the manager as long as the namespace is the same.
+The manager getting task details doesn't need to use the same instance of the manager as long as the namespace is the same.

 ```golang
     ctx := context.Background()